 Sometime after 1939, Hannah

-moved again, to an adjacent care community in Kemps Houses, where she
+moved again, to an adjacent care community in Kemps Houses.

-was living when she fell ill just after Christmas in 1949.
+Hannah was living in Kemps Houses when she fell ill just after

 In January 1950, she was